donma/No2DarkBlue/README.md

 ```

-AllPKs - Get All Partition Keys
+AllPKs - Get All Partition Keys , return is string[]

 ```csharp